joeonisick/JoeOnisickBot/README.md

 - since_id: stored latest tweet id of the last mention followed.
 Stored to text to save across program runs.
 Will be created by the app.
 - secrets.py: ENSURE THIS IS IN YOUR .gitignore.
 This declares API keys and file locations returning them from a function.
 - Example_Secrets: Example Secrets files with placeholders for your keys and directories.
 Rename and add to .gitignore before adding keys.
+- Using_Tweepy_Objects.md: When you start pulling your hair out using Tweepy, start here (seriously, before you go anywhere else.)

 ## Built With